pyeventsourcing/eventsourcing/README.md

 ## Features

-**Generic Event Store** — With an extendable set of adapters (called "stored event repositories" in the code) for popular ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
-Also supports using Python objects in memory, for rapid application development.
+**Event Store** — With an extendable set of adapters (called "stored event repositories") for ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
+Includes a simple Python object stored event repository which makes tests very fast.
 If your database system isn't already supported, it will be relatively easy to adapt by writing a custom stored event repository.
-The event store is also derived from an abstract base class in case you want to use a custom event store in your application.
-There are test cases you can use that make it easy to check your implementation.
+The event store is derived from an abstract base class, in case you want to make and use a custom event store in your application.
+A base test case is included, to help check stored event repository implementations.

-**Abstract Base Classes and Test Cases** — Make it easy to develop new applications, with custom entities and repositories, custom domain events and custom subscribers (see example below, and the test cases).
+**Abstract Base Classes and Test Cases** — Make it easy to develop new applications, with custom entities, custom repositories, custom domain events, custom subscribers, custom transcoders, custom stored event repositories, custom snapshotting mechanism (see example below, and the test cases).

-**Collections** — Used for modelling collections of different kinds.
+**Collections** — Event sourced collections, for modelling different kinds of multiplicity.

-**Snapshots** — Avoid replaying an entire event stream to obtain the current state of an entity, hence entity access in constant time, rather than proportional to the number of events.
+**Snapshots** — Avoid replaying an entire event stream to obtain the current state of an entity.
+Makes entity access constant time, rather than proportional to the number of events.
 Snapshotting is implemented as a strategy object in the application class, making it easy to use a custom snapshotting mechanism and storage.
 A snapshot